The full 2020 ride schedule and details will be posted here soon.

 - Breakfast, dinner and rest stop snacks provided for participants

-This year’s route will take us through the beautiful Iron Range of Minnesota!
+This year’s route will take us through beautiful North West Minnesota!